-Step 3: during daily quiet time, record God’s promises in a notebook or journal.
+Step 3: Record God’s promises in a notebook or journal

 The third thing I’d recommend is that when you have your daily quiet time (I’m assuming you have one.
 If you don’t, then start having one!!), as you come across God’s promises to us in Scripture, jot them down in a notebook or journal so that you can refer back to them.
 Those are the truths that you’ll use to overcome the negativity that threatens to overwhelm your mind.

 Step 4: Recognize negative thoughts and record the truth that combats them

 Fourth, when you begin to recognize negative thoughts, jot them down; then, jot down the truth that combats it.

 How to overcome negative thoughts: replace them with God’s Word

 - When you are tempted to think, “I can’t figure it out,” think instead, “God will direct my steps” (Proverbs 3:5-6).

 - When you are tempted to think, “It’s impossible,” think instead, “All things are possible” (Luke 18:27).